 Job placement is very important to us, as a professional program.
 As of April 2013, 60% of May and August 2012 graduates report they are currently working in a full-time planning-related job.
 80% of survey respondents report being satisfied or very satisfied with how well the MURP program prepared them for their current position.

-Our graduates also fare extremely well on the American Institute of Certified Planners (AICP) licensing exam.
-From 2004-2012, our MURP program:
+Our graduates perform extremely well on the American Institute of Certified Planners (AICP) licensing exam.
+From 2008-12, MURP program graduates:

-• Had a pass rate of 82%, which is 10% higher than the national average
+- Had an exam pass rate of 90%, which is 18% higher than the national average

 We keep costs down.